 If you’re in Canada, Samsung Electronics Canada Executive Vice President Paul Brannen has made it clear that your safety is a major concern of the company.
 “Samsung holds safety and consumer satisfaction as a top priority,” he said.
 “While there have been no confirmed incidents in Canada, Samsung is taking a proactive approach to address customer needs around the Note 7 and immediately addressing any consumer concerns.”
 Canadian Galaxy Note 7 owners will be able to exchange their phone for a Galaxy S7 or Galaxy S7 Edge.
 You can register your Galaxy Note 7 here for the recall.

-Article originally published in August.
+Article originally published in August 2016.
 Imad Khan, Julian Chokkattu, Christian de Looper, and Lulu Chang contributed to this report.
-Updated on 10-14-2016 by Lulu Chang: Added news that the U.S. Department of Transportation has banned all Samsung Galaxy Note 7 devices from airplanes in the U.S.
+Updated on 01-20-2017 by Kyle Wiggers: Added news that Samsung has completed its independent investigation into the Note 7’s manufacturing defects.